 Emails are probably the easiest place to start your personalization journey.
 To do email personalization right, marketers must think beyond just addressing customers with their first name.
 Personalization does not mean sending a unique message to every person.
 It means using data to inform what you send to whom.
 One-way to do it is to customize emails segmenting consumers into lists.
 Those groups depend on buyers’ profiles, location, past transactions, or history of browsing.
 But segmentation is only the first step in personalization.
 True email personalization should include birthday offers, interest-based offerings, product recommendations, and unique offers based on the customers’ search and browsing history.

 The next step towards personalization is to offer a customer-specific experience on your website and mobile app.
 Besides customizing single elements of an experience, the contents and layout of a whole page can get personalized to match visitors’ needs and intentions.
 One of the critical success factors is to engage with the customer when they are in the shopping mode.

 Based on their browsing behavior, offering help, or recommending a product while the customer is browsing your website can help drive them to make purchases.
 Think of it the same way if the customer was in your shop physically.
 What are the chances that the customer would buy a product when he is in the shop compared to when he has gone back home?

-Personalized marketing is a journey and an ongoing effort.
+Personalized marketing is a journey and an ongoing effort, which could start with something as simple as a blog to everything you do to make customers feel special.
 Consumer behaviors change frequently, and you need to keep analyzing the data you get.
 But the good news is that once you make a start and speak to your customers on a one on one basis.
 In turn, their loyalty to you starts to build, and a relationship has the potential to flourish.
 Our world today is all about the experiences we have and the connections we make along the way.
 So, if you can achieve even some of that in your day to day interactions, you are on your way toward personalization.

 © 2020 Grafix Design Studio.
 All Rights Reserved.